aangfanboy/aldrin_vae/README.md

 Generate cartoon faces with variational auto-encoders.
 Built with TensorFlow 2.0-beta1, trained 4 epochs with GTX1060 3GB and took 2 hours.
 Also in this software, you shall see a great use of TensorBoard.
-Here are results  generate with random bottlenecks;
+Here are results  generated with random bottlenecks;

 ![results](https://github.com/aangfanboy/aldrin_vae/blob/master/results.png)